openedx/openedx-user-groups/docs/decisions/0006-replication-of-legacy-mechanisms-behavior.rst

 Decision
 ********

-- The new grouping system will be implemented independently of the legacy models.
+- The new user grouping system will be implemented independently of the legacy models.
 - No synchronization or abstraction layer will be established between the new system and the legacy groups.